Total Pageviews

 It's as though the word explains everything but I'm blowed if I get the meaning.
 I've always thought vertigo had something to do with a fear of heights.

 Due to my intermittent woolly-headedness, Ms. Wonder volunteered to drive me to Castle Street to meet Island Irv for coffee.
 Isn't she sweet?
-Irv and I have a standing appointment to sip Jah's Mercy while comparing notes on the cultural and business elite in the old metropolis and Wonder didn't want me to miss it.
+She didn't want me to miss my standing appointment to sip Jah's Mercy while comparing notes on the cultural and business elite in the old metropolis.

 "I think about 8:30," I said.

 "I'll lay out something suitable for you to wear on Sunday in the city," she said.
-Did I mention that I'm woozy-headed and wobbly?
+Did I mention that I'm a tad woozy-headed and a little wobbly?

-At exactly 8:23 I was shirted, trousered, booted, and adjusting the hat to tilt slightly over the left eye, which makes all the difference of course.
+At exactly 8:23 I was shirted, trousered, booted, and gazing in the mirror to adjust the hat.
+A slight tilt over the left eye, which makes all the difference.

 "Poopsie," I said giving the word a little extra oomph to get it up the staircase and into her office.
 "I'm dressed and prepared to slip down the waterspout at your command."

-Seconds later she appeared at the top of the stairs looking like the goddess Diana come to judge the worthy.
+Seconds later she appeared at the top of the stairs looking like the goddess Diana come to view Endymion.
 She gave me a concerned look.
 She seemed to find my appearance that of a man who has passed through the lion's den but with a much different result than Daniel.

 "Do you expect me to be seen in public with you in those boots?" she said.